Samox1/Samox1/README.md

 **` Passionate about data and extracting information (also photonics engineer)`**
 <br>

 I am a Ph.D. student at the Physics Department of the Warsaw University of Technology.
 Since 2014, I have spent my days at university studying and researching in the area of photonics (optical fibers, liquid crystals, holography, lasers) and there were a lot of interesting topics and reports to do.
-During my studies, I became very interested in Data Science and Machine Learning, and I always tried to choose additional classes specifically in these areas.
-I've been learning about Data Science additionally using platforms such as DataCamp and Google Cloud Skills Boost, reading articles on Medium, Towards Data Science blogs, LinkedIn or doing my mini-projects after hours. <br>
+During my studies, I became passionate with Data Science and Machine Learning.
+Thats why I always tried to choose additional classes, specifically in those areas.
+I've been learning about Data Science additionally using platforms such as DataCamp and Google Cloud Skills Boost, reading articles on Medium, Towards Data Science blogs, LinkedIn or doing my own mini-projects after hours. <br>
 I am looking for opportunities to grow in areas such as Business Intelligence, Data Science, Machine Learning, MLOps and Big Data.

 <details>